-As a contributor of Feng Shui articles to a number of e-zines, I also get sent and read articles written by others on this topic.
+As a contributor of Feng Shui articles to a number of e-zines and on-line forums, I also get sent articles written by others on this topic.
 I have to admit to being shocked at the kinds of things that are being written and the poor quality of information being published.
-Frankly, much of it is an embarrassment to me as a serious practitioner.
+Frankly, much of it is an embarrassment to me as a serious Feng Shui practitioner.

-Websites which publish any kind of article are not able to vouch for the accuracy of the information, so it is really a “Buyer Beware” mentality that must be maintained by readers.
+Websites which publish any kind of article are not able to vouch for the accuracy of the information, so it is really a “Buyer Beware” mentality that must be maintained by readers looking for quality information.
 Within the world of Feng Shui Schools and styles, there are many different theories and approaches.
 I am not interested in policing the web for the content of every article, but I would like to help the general public regarding what to look for and how to spot a “fake” Feng Shui article.

 It seems that there are quite a few authors who are not even Feng Shui consultants, and who have little or no training in this field.
 For example, one man wrote an article about how important it is to keep windows clean for good Feng Shui.
 This is, of course, common sense and not a revelation into the mysteries of how energy flows.
 And at the end of his article, we see that this author has a window washing business, so he is really just out to create another angle in marketing his window washing business.
 I see this all too often: people writing about some service, trinket or knick-knack that they are selling on the internet and hoping to bring some special attention to it by claiming it is a Feng Shui remedy.